If you find the text too small to read on this website, press the CTRL button and,

 It was one giant jigsaw puzzle and detective work pure and simple but I enjoyed it, so much so that I even audited deals done before my time, when TREFISCO, a 'Treuhandgesellschaft' in Switzerland, had been engaged to do the same work.
 They'd typically been more interested in collection their commissions and fees than ensuring that we had been paid out in full, and I discovered one deal with RICHCO in Amsterdam going back several years on which we were still owed hundreds of thousands of dollars which I was able to claw back plus interest.

 When I reported this "windfall", my boss's laconic response was, "What took you so long?"
 What took me so long?
 I wasn't even supposed to have gone back that far as I was busy enough just keeping current deals under control.
-Cutting off my nose to spite my face, I resigned on the spot!
+Enraged by his ungratefulness, I resigned on the spot!

 In my office in Piraeus

-Of course, I should have stayed longer but hindsight comes too late ("Too late!" - an apt title for my autobiography? ☺)
+Of course, I was cutting off my nose to spite my face and should have stayed longer but hindsight comes too late ("Too late!" - an apt title for my autobiography? ☺)

 Anyway, that's the difference between youth and age: when you're young, you invent a different future for yourself; when you're old, you invent a different past.